ory/sdk/config/README.md

 ## Generation

-This code base is auto-generated using
+This code base, including this README, is auto-generated using [OpenAPI Generator](https://openapi-generator.tech).
-[OpenAPI Generator](https://openapi-generator.tech).
 If you find bugs in the SDK please check if there is an open issue at [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator)